Why you should go on a self-drive holiday with Journey Latin America

 Good for dramatic landscape enthusiasts:

-Chile and Argentina.
-Imagine driving through the picture-book perfect lake district and up close to the glaciers of wilderness Patagonia in both of these exquisite countries.
+Chile and Argentina holidays offer a plethora of breathtaking driving routes, from the sapphire shoreline of the Argentine Lake District to rugged trails that circulate Mount Fitz Roy.
+Imagine driving through the picture-book perfect national parks and up close to the glaciers of wilderness Patagonia in both of these exquisite countries.
 You might even choose to drive down the Austral Road, probably Chile’s most beautiful, in the remote Aysen region wedged between the lakes and southern Patagonia.

 Good for emerging destinations: